All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 1. Mullayanagiri Peak

 Mullayanagiri Peak is among the most well-known peaks of the Western Ghats in Karnataka.
 A mere 45-minute drive will take you to this beautiful peak from the sanctuary.
 It’s part of the Baba Budan Giri Hills and reaches up to 1930 m above sea level.
 In recent years, Mullayanagiri has become a favourite hiking route.
-The trek to the top is of moderate level difficulty.
+The trek to the top is moderately difficult.
 The adventure and view add to the tourists’ adrenaline, making the spot memorable.

 2. Hebbe Falls

 Hebbe Falls is located in the beautiful Kemmangundi hill station in Chikmagalur.
 The waterfall cuts through the mountains and descends on a coffee plantation.
-The water is rumoured to have healing properties of its own.
-The rumours originated due to medicinal plants on the river bank forming the falls.
+The water is rumoured to have healing properties.
+The rumours originated from medicinal plants on the riverbank that formed the falls.
 For this reason, many people are attracted to this place and go for a dip in the water to check the healing properties themselves.

 3. Jhari Waterfalls